 - Trade Union Funding

 Our lawyers will help you understand each funding type and assist you make a choice for your claim.

-- Negotiations and Settlement Payment: As soon as we are able to establish liability, both parties will negotiate a favorable settlement payout taking into consideration several factors.
-The final compensation money is paid and an earlier agreed percentage, usually 25% is deducted as “success fee” if we agree to undertake your claims under our No Win No Fee medical negligence funding type against NHS.
+- Negotiations and Settlement Payment: As soon as we can establish liability, both parties will negotiate a favorable settlement payout taking into consideration several factors.
+The final compensation money is paid and an earlier agreed percentage, usually 25% is deducted as a “success fee” if we agree to undertake your claims under our No Win No Fee medical negligence funding type against NHS.

 Your compensation for hospital negligence for misdiagnosis will depend on the following factors: